qericdev/golang-basic-projects/README.md

 The `palindromecheck` project is used to verify if the input string is a palindrome.
 A palindrome is a word, phrase, number, or other sequences of characters that reads the same forward and backward, ignoring spaces, punctuation, and capitalization.
 It's a common exercise to understand string manipulation and condition checking in any language.

+### 7. Structs and Methods
+`Request:` Define a struct for a Rectangle with two fields, length and width.
+Write methods to calculate the area and perimeter of the Rectangle.

+The rectangle project focuses on the use of structs and methods in Go.
+Structs are used to group together variables of different types, forming the basis for object-oriented programming in Go.
+In this project, you will create a rectangle struct with two fields, length and width, and write methods to calculate the area and perimeter of a rectangle.

 ## Support
 If you have any questions or need further assistance, please open an issue on this repository.